3deep5me/blogposts/caprox-engine/blog.md

 Now that your Kubernetes engine is configured, what can you do with it?
 Here are some common next steps I like to take on newly created Kubernetes clusters:

-* **Set up 1Password with an external secret manager** for secure secret management.
+* **[Set up 1Password with a external secret manager](https://dev.to/3deep5me/using-1password-with-external-secrets-operator-in-a-gitops-way-4lo4)** for secure secret management.
 * **Install an ingress controller** to manage external access to cluster services.
 * **Configure load balancing in Cilium** for multi-node load balancing.
 * **Install applications** like databases or Pi-hole using Helm.